-Building and maintaining a functional relationship with customers as well as ensuring that their ever evolving needs and expectations are met should be the focus of every business organization.
-When a customer gives a feedback, either positive or negative, it can be used as an avenue to build an effective relationship which could lead to the client becoming loyal to the company’s brand.
-This is why responding to a customer’s email appropriately, especially when he/she in unsatisfied, is a vital skill to acquire in business.
+Building and maintaining a functional relationship with customers as well as ensuring that their ever-evolving needs and expectations are met should be the focus of every business organization.
+When a customer gives feedback, either positive or negative, it can be used as an avenue to build an effective relationship which could lead to the client becoming loyal to the company’s brand.
+This is why responding to a customer’s email appropriately, especially when he/she is unsatisfied, is a vital skill to acquire in business.

 Listen to the Voice Behind the Customer's Email Complaint

 Effective communication skills are basic essentials in customer care services, and the crucial part of it is the art of listening, a task which requires patience.
 The first step before responding to a customer's complaint via email is to understand what the consumer intends to communicate.
 It may also be helpful to restate the complaints in your response for the sake of clarity.
 Also, picking the keywords that clearly reveal the customer’s expectations from an email helps to determine how to respond.